0xInfection/TIDoS-Framework/README.md

 ### Final Words:

-This project is one of the best frameworks I have ever built and I would really like your constructive criticism, suggestions and help in converting this project into the best web penetration testing framework ever built `and it will be ;)`.
+This project is one of the best frameworks I have ever built and I would really like your constructive criticism, suggestions and help in converting this project into the best web penetration testing framework ever built `and trust me, it will be ;)`.

 > Thank you,
 >